 What is it?

-Vivi is a piece of equipment installed in teaching rooms at the University of Bath.
+Vivi is a piece of equipment installed in some rooms at the University of Bath (predominantly in 10 East, Department-owned teaching rooms and committee rooms).
 It allows you to wirelessly project from any device to the main screen.
 The Vivi box is a small unit that fits inside the system in the teaching space and connects to the University network.
 The user can then use an app on their phone, tablet or laptop which sends a mirror image to the desktop PC to display on the main screen.

 How might I use it?